-IoT is simple terms can be expressed as smart objects which can be anything like self-driving cars, smart home appliances, watches, smartphones, camera and various other devices.
-These devices have integrated technologies like AI, Machine Learning, Data analytics and so on.
+IoT is simple terms can be expressed as smart objects which can be anything like self-driving cars, smart home appliances, watches, smartphones, cameras, and various other devices.
+These devices have integrated technologies like AI, Machine Learning, Data analytics, and so on.

-With the help of these technologies, the devices at your home, workplace or just your smart phone connects to the internet and share data among themselves.
+With the help of these technologies, the devices at your home, workplace, or just your smartphone connect to the internet and share data among themselves.

 Such devices have now become more sophisticated to act according to our physical world.
-New devices with common network connectivity is being launched frequently to meet with the daily needs of the consumers.
-Thus, the consumers of the smart devices can have a new revolutionized way of living and working.
+New devices with common network connectivity are being launched frequently to meet the daily needs of consumers.
+Thus, the consumers of smart devices can have a new revolutionized way of living and working.

-So, IoT means connecting the physical world to the world of digitalisation.
+IoT means connecting the physical world to the world of digitalization.

-However, the fundamentals behind the Industrial IoT is not new, it existed and was planned many years ago.
-The basics of the IIoT approach is remote access, challenging environments, machine-to-machine communication and merging industry IT with the enterprise IT.
+However, the fundamentals behind the Industrial IoT are not new, it existed and was planned many years ago.
+The basics of the IIoT approach are remote access, challenging environments, machine-to-machine communication, and merging industry IT with enterprise IT.

 The vendors are selling the machines and industrial applications are being developed, so that the industries can improve their supply chain visibility, less risky, cost-effective, smarter and requires less human intervention.